Answers to frequently asked questions of the Oakland County Friend of the Court (FOC).

 Why am I not getting child support when it should be coming out of my ex-spouse's pay?

 If you are not getting payments in accordance with a Notice of Income Withholding you should contact the FOC office

 .
-The case assistant or support specialist will contact the employer either by phone or correspondence to see if the payor is still employed.
-If the payor is not employed, further action will be decided by the Friend of the Court.
-If the payor is employed, the employer will be requested to give an explanation as to why the payments are not being sent in accordance with the Notice of Income Withholding.
+The case assistant or support specialist will contact the employer either by phone or correspondence to see if the payer is still employed.
+If the payer is not employed, further action will be decided by the Friend of the Court.
+If the payer is employed, the employer will be requested to give an explanation as to why the payments are not being sent in accordance with the Notice of Income Withholding.

 What is the most convenient way to receive child support payments?

 Direct Deposit of your support to your bank account is the most convenient way to receive your support.
 Print and complete the Direct Deposit

 form, and fax or mail it back to the Michigan State Disbursement Unit, located in Lansing.